Exact Natural Evolution Strategy (ENES)

 References

-See the official Python source code from PyBrain: https://github.com/pybrain/pybrain/blob/master/pybrain/optimization/distributionbased/nes.py
+Please refer to the official Python source code from PyBrain (now not actively maintained): https://github.com/pybrain/pybrain/blob/master/pybrain/optimization/distributionbased/nes.py